Kathua district: Basohli Paintings

 Basohli, a town of Kathua district, is widely known for its paintings.
 Immortalised by their artistic eminences and their connoisseur patrons, Basohli today is a metaphor for a vigorous, bold and imaginative artistic style, rich, stylish and unconventional.

-A style of painting characterized by vigorous use of primary colours and a peculiar facial formula prevailed in the seventeenth and early eighteenth centuries in the foothills of the Western Himalayas in the Jammu and Punjab States.
+A style of painting characterised by vigorous use of primary colours and a peculiar facial formula prevailed in the seventeenth and early eighteenth centuries in the foothills of the Western Himalayas in the Jammu and Punjab States.

 The earliest paintings in this style originated in Basohli from where the style spread to the Hill States of Mankot, Nurpur, Kulu, Mandi, Suket, Bilaspur, Nalagarh, Chamba, Guler and Kangra.
 The first mention of Basohli painting is in the annual report of the Archaeological Survey of India published in 1921.

-Administration

-Kathua is divided into four subdivisions: Bani, Basohli, Billawar/Badnota, and Hiranagar.
-These sub-divisions are further divided into 11 tehsils: